jlortiz0/PlayerCollars/README.md

  D
 ```

-where L is leather, I is a vanilla ingot or gem, and D is a dye.
+where L is leather, I is a gold ingot, and D is a dye.

 When crafted, collars are red.
 They can be dyed similar to leather armor.
 Alternatively, shift right click to edit the colors manually.
-This menu also allows editing of the paw color (which is intially based on the dye used) and setting the collar's owner.
+This menu also allows editing of the paw color (blue by default) and setting the collar's owner.

 ### Owner mechanics